 Analyzing Futu Holdings's Unusual Options Activity

-On Thursday, shares of Futu Holdings (NASDAQ:FUTU) saw unusual options activity.
-After the option alert, the stock price moved down to $138.78.
+Shares of Futu Holdings (NASDAQ:FUTU) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $116.4.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.